sdds/sdds/style_guide.md

 * In in-line comments, the `//` or `/*` shall be followed by two spaces.

-* Every function shall have a multi-line comment header that briefly explains its purpose.
+* Every function shall have a multi-line comment header (doxygen format in header) that briefly explains its purpose.
 * Method comment headers SHALL be preceded by a line of hyphens ending at column 78.
 * Suitably-marked-up comments before a function MAY be used as source material for reference documentation.